Skip to content

 status"operational" (all healthy), "degraded" (one of Gemini/DB unavailable), "error" (both unavailable)

-gemini_api_connectedWhether the server’s Gemini API key is valid and reachable
+gemini_api_connectedWhether the server’s Gemini API key is valid and reachable; this may call Gemini and is cached for 60 seconds

 gemini_llmThe Gemini model configured on the server